Classroom Resources: Chemistry Basics

 • Significant Figures, Measurements, Accuracy, Density, Accuracy, Error Analysis, Error Analysis | Middle School, High School

 Access is an AACT member benefit.
-Lab: Significant Figures and Lab Data
+Lab: Significant Figures and Lab Data Mark as Favorite (98 Favorites)

 In this lesson, students will use laboratory equipment of different precision to collect data for several different metals, and then use the data to calculate the density of each.
 They will then compare their calculated densities to accepted values and determine the combination of equipment that leads to the most accurate calculation of density.

-• Limiting Reactant, Percent Yield, Stoichiometry, Balancing Equations, Measurements, Observations, Error Analysis, Separating Mixtures, Error Analysis, Dimensional Analysis, Mole Concept | High School
+Limiting Reactant, Percent Yield, Stoichiometry, Balancing Equations, Measurements, Observations, Error Analysis, Separating Mixtures, Error Analysis, Dimensional Analysis, Mole Concept | High School

 Access is an AACT member benefit.
-Lab: Limiting Reactant Lab
+Lab: Determining Limiting Reactant and Percent Yield Mark as Favorite (72 Favorites)

-In this lab, students react copper(II) chloride with aluminum to determine the limiting reactant.
-They then isolate one product to determine their percent yield.
+In this lab, students react copper(II) chloride with aluminum and determine the limiting reactant.
+They will identify the limiting reactant both theoretically through calculations and experimentally through their observations of the chemical reaction.
+They then determine which product to isolate to determine the percent yield of the reaction.

 • Density, Measurements, Graphing, Experimental Design, Scientific Method, Physical Properties, Error Analysis, Significant Figures, Error Analysis | High School

 Access is an AACT member benefit.
-Lab: Investigating the Density of an Irregular Solid Object
+Lab: Investigating the Density of an Irregular Solid Object Mark as Favorite (36 Favorites)

 In this lab, students will use common laboratory equipment to devise a method to measure the density of several irregular objects.
 They will then create a formal laboratory report using both their own data and data from the entire class.